tranbom/veman/docs/commands.md

 Options:

+* `-a, --all` - Upgrade all venvs managed by veman
 * `--deps` - Upgrade core dependencies (pip + setuptools)
 * `--python` - Upgrade Python to the python version running the veman command
 * `--scripts` - Upgrade veman scripts to the latest version